nixphp/framework/docs/pages/file_downloads.md

 # File Downloads

 Sometimes you want to send files to the browser for download instead of displaying them.
-PHPico gives you full control to stream files using a custom response.
+NixPHP gives you full control to stream files using a custom response.

 ---